| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 Bottom Line: Motion is essential for normal activity and for resolution of CTDs.

-the arms" or "no keyboarding" are easy for the medical provider to prescribe but
+4. Avoid excessive restrictions.
+Vague, global restrictions such as "no repetitive use ofthe arms" or "no keyboarding" are easy for the medical provider to prescribe but

 counterproductive and irresponsible.
 Although movement may need to be moderated and